frandiox/vitedge/docs/troubleshooting.md

 ## Code generation from strings disallowed for this context

 This happen if you (or your dependencies) run `eval` or related in a worker environment.
 Unsafe evaluations are not supported.
 For example, [`vue-i18n` is affected](https://github.com/intlify/vue-i18n-next/issues/198) by this issue.

-## Any error in Vite internals

-Try running `vitedge patch` command.
-This will add some temporary modifications to Vite internals.
-See [more details here](https://github.com/frandiox/vitedge/tree/master/core/bin/cli.js).